scupit/json-to-cmake-rewrite/README.md

 ```

 There are a few advantages to defining outputs in a group.
-1. All files and include dirs given to the group propogate to each of the group's outputs.
+1. All files and include dirs given to the group propagate to each of the group's outputs.
 2. Linking to/from groups will involve every file in the group.
 More on that later.

+#### Name
+As when defining an output, an output group's name is the key of the object it's defined in.
+In the example above,
+*"first-group"* is the name of the output group.

 ### Type
 **Tag:** `"type": "string"`